paradigmxyz/zk-eth-rng/README.md

 ### Directory Structure

-The project is structured as a mixed Solidity and Circom workspace.
+The project is structured as a mixed Solidity, Circom, and Typescript workspace.

 ```
 ├── circuits  // <-- Circom source code